Are Endowments a Lost Soul?

 The endowment is a bit of lost soul.
-It’s a term with no true legal meaning but a whole bunch of different understandings.
+It’s a term with no true legal meaning but a whole bunch of different interpretations.
 It’s a word embraced by some fundraising organizations yet frowned upon by others.
-Endowments are like perennial flowers – we don’t want to spend much time cultivating them but heck, we sure do love them when they sprout each and every year.
+Endowments are like perennial flowers – we don’t necessarily want to spend much time cultivating them but heck, we sure do love them when they sprout each and every year.

-As gift planning ‘techies’ love to point out, endowment is a term with no recognized legal definition.
+Endowment is a term with no recognized legal definition.
 For most of us, an endowment is simply a fund which is kept aside in perpetuity to provide earnings for the long-term benefit of the organization.
 It’s the charitable “savings account” from which interest can be drawn on an annual basis to fund the charity’s programs and activities.
 Let’s leave it at that.
 This isn’t a technical piece on endowments so I’m not going to go down that road.

 Charity A versus Charity B